top of page

 Campfire2.jpg

 This will mark 42 years for the Old Mission State Park holding this event.
-The Friends of Spokane House will set up a living history encampment on the grounds of the Cataldo Mission to give demonstrations for the public about the life and survival skills of the men and women involved in the early fur trade of the Inland Northwest.
+The Northwest Fur Trade Historians will set up a living history encampment on the grounds of the Cataldo Mission to give demonstrations for the public about the life and survival skills of the men and women involved in the early fur trade of the Inland Northwest.
 For directions to Old Mission State Park in Cataldo, Idaho click here.

 IMG_1114.JPG